graphql/graphql-spec/spec/Section 3 -- Type System.md

 be thrown.

-The result of coercion is an environment-specific unordered map defining slots for each field of the input object type.
+The result of coercion is an environment-specific unordered map defining slots for each field both defined by the input object type and provided by the original value.

 For each field of the input object type, if the original value has an entry with the same name, and the value at that entry is a literal value or a variable